 County legislation in accordance with Article 185 of the Constitution

 The Constitution confers the county’s legislative authority to the County Assembly.
 The Assembly also exercises this authority.
 County Assemblies make laws that are necessary to ensure county governments perform their functions under the Fourth Schedule.
 A County Assembly exercises oversight on the county executive committee or other county executive organs.

 The Constitution also confers powers on the County Assemblies to receive and approve plans and policies.
 These plans and policies affect the management and exploitation of the county’s resources.
 They also affect the development and management of county infrastructure and institutions.

-Article 183 provides for the functions of the county executive committee.
+Article 183 provides for the functions of the county executive committee in Kenya.
 These functions are–

 - implementation of county legislation;